MarcioJales/Rust-In-Action/ch8/ch8-mget/README.md

 `192.168.42.100` is the default gateway since it was the IP assigned to the virtual device by `sudo ip addr add 192.168.42.100/24 dev tap-rust`.

-The `route` vairbale consists of a **route table**.
+The `route` variable consists of a **route table**.
 We add `default_gateway` as the default route, that is, traffic `0.0.0.0/0` is handled by it.
 This addition might also be achieved by the command line:

 ```bash
 ip route add 0.0.0.0/0 via 192.168.42.100
 ```

+And what is the effect of all these methods on `EthernetInterfaceBuilder`?
+Let's check in order:
 ---